 - 8.1 The UK has incorporated the GDPR into the withdrawal bill and pending an adequacy decision, the EU-UK Trade and Cooperation Agreement contains a bridging mechanism that allows the continued free flow of personal data from the EU/EEA to the UK until adequacy decisions come into effect, for up to six months.
-The UK GDPR requires Data Controllers to ensure that any Personal Data sent to any country outside the EU/EAA is afforded the same level of protection as in the EU. - 8.2 Transfers outside the EU/EAA are only permitted in the following situations: - The European Commission has issued a decision confirming the country receiving the Personal Data is provides an adequate level of protection. - Appropriate safeguards are in place such as binding corporate rules or standard contractual clauses. - The data subject has provided explicit consent to the proposed transfer having been informed of all the risks. - 8.3 The transfer is necessary for one of the reasons set out in the UK GDPR including: - > The performance of a contract. - Reasons of public interest. - > For the establishment or defence of legal claims. - > In the Vital Interests of a Data Subject.
+The UK GDPR requires Data Controllers to ensure that any Personal Data sent to any country outside the EU/EAA is afforded the same level of protection as in the EU. - 8.2 Transfers outside the EU/EAA are only permitted in the following situations: - ➤ The European Commission has issued a decision confirming the country receiving the Personal Data is provides an adequate level of protection. - Appropriate safeguards are in place such as binding corporate rules or standard contractual clauses. - ➤ The data subject has provided explicit consent to the proposed transfer having been informed of all the risks. - 8.3 The transfer is necessary for one of the reasons set out in the UK GDPR including: - > The performance of a contract.